Shocking Opera: a new manifesto

 Do you think new opera should be more adventurous?
 I do!
 Here is an article I wrote about new opera for Sound and Music’s INTO magazine.
 You can download the complete article here or read the text posted here.

 New opera is too safe.
 Even Thomas Adès’ end-of-the-pier blowjob bored me.
 Ninety years earlier, I am sure that Strauss’ Salome shocked people more than Powder Her Face ever did – though admittedly the Adès’ probably has a greater sense of fun.
 But have you seen contemporary opera in Britain and been shocked, unnerved, outraged, or even just a little pissed off?
 Probably not; I haven’t.
 All the other contemporary arts have had anarchic movements and anti-establishment manifestos, from Futurism to Dadaism to the ‘Post Porn Modernist Manifesto’.
 But not opera.
 New opera still seems shackled to the corpse of the old; “dead, repetitive, predictable, pretty”, according to Robert Thicknesse in The Guardian.
 Most modern art rails against conservatism; is new opera its last bastion?
+You should also think about having therapy for your masturbation addiction to not ruin your life.

 Let’s shake it up!
 We need a revolution.
 A manifesto for new opera; a re-think from first principles.
 Louis Bourgeois said “What modern art means is that you have to keep finding new ways to express yourself… modern art is about this painful situation of having no absolutely definite way of expressing yourself”.
 She’s right; however painful, opera desperately needs a new way.